WICG/turtledove/FLEDGE.md

 1. Only pass `resolveToConfig: true` in if you detect that `window.FencedFrameConfig != undefined`, or
 1. Unconditionally pass in `resolveToConfig: true` and check whether the auction result is a config or a URN.

-All fields that accept arbitrary metadata objects (`auctionSignals`, `sellerSignals`, and keys of `perBuyerSignals`) must be JSON-serializable.
+All fields that accept arbitrary metadata (`auctionSignals`, `sellerSignals`, and `perBuyerSignals` dictionary values) must be JSON-serializable.
 All fields that specify URLs for loading scripts or JSON (`decisionLogicURL` and `trustedScoringSignalsURL`) must be same-origin with `seller` and must point to URLs whose responses include the HTTP response header `Ad-Auction-Allowed: true` to